mattrussell2/gradescope-autograder/README.md

 * Since we've removed course code from the repo, we need more examples in `assignments/`.

 # Changelog
+## [2.3.0] - 2023-07-09
+BUG: Fixed permissions issue for LINK_DIR where 'student' user couldn't read into the LINK_DIR.

 ## [2.2.9] - 2023-07-04
 Update output styling.